cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ### Set up Alice's sentry

-So the nodes that have access to `val-alice` should know it by this identifier:
+The nodes that have access to `val-alice` should know Alice's sentry by this identifier:

 ```txt
 f2673103417334a839f5c20096909c3023ba4903@val-alice:26656